novay/boilerplate/README.md

-# Laravel Breeze for Laravel Splade
+# Laravel Boilerplate

-💡 This is a fork of the [Laravel Breeze starter kit](https://laravel.com/docs/10.x/starter-kits#laravel-breeze) with a [Laravel Splade](https://github.com/protonemedia/laravel-splade) implementation.
+💡 This is a fork of the [Laravel Breeze for Laravel Splade](https://github.com/protonemedia/laravel-splade-breeze) implementation.
+And build for my personal use.

 ## Documentation